JustOff/ca-archive/README.md

 ### The source of data

 All the data contained in this catalog was obtained from publicly available sources such as [AMO](https://addons.mozilla.org/), [Wayback Machine](http://web.archive.org/) and other open Internet directories and collections.
-Cloud storage is kindly provided by [Waterfox Project](https://www.waterfoxproject.org/).
+Cloud storage is kindly provided by [Waterfox](https://www.waterfox.net/).

 ### Legal notices